robosense2025/track2/README.md

 Note that here the definition of SocialNav is different from the original task in [Habitat 3.0](https://arxiv.org/abs/2310.13724).

 ### 4. Evaluation Falcon Baseline

 The pretrained models can be found in [this link](https://drive.google.com/drive/folders/1Bx1L9U345P_9pUfADk3Tnj7uK01EpxZY?usp=sharing).
-Download it to the root directory.
+Download it to `pretrained_model/` under the root directory.

 You can evaluate it on the Social-HM3D or Social-MP3D datasets using the following template: